machinalis/iepy/docs/instantiation.rst

 Settings file
 .............

-yourproject_settings.py is a configuration file where you can change the database settings and all the web interface related settings.
+settings.py is a configuration file where you can change the database settings and all the web interface related settings.
 This file has a `django settings <https://docs.djangoproject.com/en/1.7/ref/settings/>`_ file format.

 Database
 ........

-When you create an instance, a database is created by default on the file **yourproject.sqlite**.
+When you create an instance, a database is created by default.
 This is a database with sqlite format.
 It has no data yet, since you'll have to fill it with your own data.

 When working with big datasets, it's recommended to use some other database engine instead of *sqlite*.